Why Milanesa is More Than Just Comfort Food in Argentina

 Secondly, Milanesa is traditionally breaded using a mixture of breadcrumbs and grated Parmesan cheese.
 This combination gives the dish a unique flavor and texture compared to other breaded meat dishes that may use only breadcrumbs or a different type of cheese.

-Additionally, Milanesa is typically pan-fried or shallow-fried in oil until it becomes golden brown and crispy.
+Milanesa is typically pan-fried or shallow-fried in oil until it becomes golden brown and crispy.
 This cooking method differs from other breaded meat dishes that may be deep-fried or baked.

-Overall, the combination of thin pounded meat, breadcrumb and Parmesan cheese coating, and pan-frying method distinguishes Milanesa from other breaded meat dishes and gives it its own distinct taste and texture.
+Overall, the combination of thin pounded meat, breadcrumb and Parmesan cheese coating, and pan-frying method distinguishes Milanesa from other breaded meat dishes and gives it its distinct taste and texture.

 What are the key ingredients in a classic Milanesa recipe?